-During the COVID-19 (Coronavirus) pandemic you may have begun working from home on a full-time basis.
 Working from home can be both rewarding and challenging, and learning how to make the situation work best for you can take time.
-You may find that on some days you have more motivation for work than others, this is completely understandable as there are many different factors that can influence your day to day experiences.
+You may find that on some days you have more motivation for work than others.
+This is completely understandable as there are many different factors that can influence your day to day experiences.
 If you are having difficulties working from home, it may help to speak to someone in your work about it as they might be able to offer you advice on how to improve your situation.
-If you would like to share your experience of working from home during the pandemic with us, get in touch and we will work with you to publish your story on our site.

-6 ways to stay focused while working from home during the COVID-19 pandemic
+Six ways to stay focused while working from home

 Have quiet space to work